itsee-birmingham/standalone_collation_editor/docs/upgrade-notes/upgrade-3-0-x.md

 - Optional services and project setting *allowJoiningAcrossCollationUnits* added which, if set to true, allows readings to be joined across collation unit boundaries.
 The collation editor itself only sets a flag on the reading to identify the join.
 It is up to all exporters to respect this in the export.
 There is no sanity checking on the flags, they rely on the editor being accurate.
 - Optional services and project setting *allowCommentsOnRegRules* added.
 This is a boolean which determines whether or not to show the comments box in the regularisation rule menu.
 This also involves a change in the default behaviour which will not show the comments box.
 To maintain existing beaviour this boolean should be set to true.
 - Optional services and project setting *allowOutOfOrderWitnesses* added along with *witnessesAllowedToBeOutOfOrder*.
 These settings are explained in the service file documentation.
 The defaults maintain existing behaviour.
+- Optional services and project setting *showSelectAllVariantsOption* added.
+This setting is explained in the service file documentation.
+The default maintains existing behaviour.

 ## Additional project only settings